Best Patient Care Technician Schools in Nebraska

 In most cases, you need to complete a state-approved nursing assistant course and pass the Nebraska Nurse Aide Competency Evaluation to work in patient care.

-Many schools bundle nurse aide training with additional skills like phlebotomy, EKG, and advanced patient care so that you are job-ready for PCT positions.
+Many schools bundle nurse aide training with additional skills like phlebotomy, EKG, and advanced patient care so that you have the skills needed for PCT positions.

 Top Patient Care Technician Schools in Nebraska